markov98/react-demo/README.md

-# react-demo
-Just a demo to help me learn Ract.
-Got HTML template from https://html5up.net/
+Just a demo to help me learn React.
+Used HTML template from https://html5up.net/, also userd Vite.